cabal-club/cable/readme.md

 field         | type     | desc
 --------------|----------|-------------------------------------------------------------
-`msg_len`     | `varint` | number of bytes in rest of message, i.e. not including the `msg_len` field `msg_type`    | `varint` | see fields below
-`circuit_id`  | `u8[4]`  | id of a circuit for an established path, or `[0,0,0,0]` for no circuit `req_id`      | `u8[4]`  | unique id of this request (random)
+`msg_len`     | `varint` | number of bytes in rest of message, not including the `msg_len` field `msg_type`    | `varint` | a type identifier for the message, which controls which fields follow this header `circuit_id`  | `u8[4]`  | id of a circuit for an established path, or `[0,0,0,0]` for no circuit `req_id`      | `u8[4]`  | unique id of this request (random)

 Message-specific fields follow after the `req_id`.

-Each request and response type has a unique `msg_type` (see below).
+Each request and response type has a unique `msg_type` (see below), which controls which fields will immediately follow this header.

-Clients MAY experiment with custom message types beyond the IDs used by this document (where `msg_type >= 256`).

-Clients encountering an unknown `msg_type` SHOULD ignore and discard it.
+Clients encountering a `msg_type` they do not know how to parse MUST ignore and discard it.

-The `circuit_id` field is not currently specified, and SHOULD be set to all zeros.
-It is reserved for future use.
+The `circuit_id` field is not currently in use, and MUST be set to all zeros.

-The request ID, `req_id`, is a sequence of 4 bytes, generated randomly by the requester, used to uniquely identify the request during its lifetime across the set of peers who may handle it.
+The request ID, `req_id`, is a 256-bit number, generated randomly by the requester.
+It is used to uniquely identify the request during its lifetime across the peers who may handle it.

-When forwarding a request to further peers, the `req_id` SHOULD NOT be changed, so that routing loops can be more easily detected by peers in the network.
+When a client forwards a request to further peers, the `req_id` MUST NOT be changed, so that routing loops can be more easily detected by peers in the network.

+The protocol MAY be extended by implementors by creating additional `msg_type`s.
+Implementors MUST only use `msg_type`s greater than `255`.
+The first 256 are reserved for core protocol use.

 #### 6.2.2 Requests

 ##### 6.2.2.1 Header

-Every request MUST begin with the above message header, followed by the following request header fields:
+Every request MUST have its header bytes be proceeded by the following request header fields:

 field      | type       | desc
 -----------|------------|-----------------------------------
-`ttl`      | `varint`   | number of hops remaining (described above)
+`ttl`      | `varint`   | number of network hops remaining

+The value of `ttl` MUST be between 0 and 16.
+0 means "do not forward this request to any other peers".

-More fields follow for different request types below.
+More fields follow below for the different request types, whose bytes MUST immediately follow the above message and request header bytes.

 ##### 6.2.2.2 Post Request